hg2ecz/ais-rx-distance/README.md

     1. rtl-ais -n                                                              # receive raw AIS with RTL-SDR hardware
     2. target/release/ais-rx-distance <receiver_latitude> <receiver_longitude> # decode and calculate distances
 ```
-The result will be printing to the screen and writing to daily log file.
+The result will be printed to the screen and written to a daily log file.
-Before a new day (UTC) will be written a summarize, the top 10 MMSI of bigges distance.
+Before a new day (UTC), a summary will be written, including the top 10 MMSIs with the greatest distances.